Meet the Speakers

 Her work integrates clinical cardiology with research, focusing on sex and gender differences in cardiovascular disease.
 She currently serves on the Board of the European Society of Cardiology (2024–2026) as Chair of the Gender Task Force.

-Prof. Mathias Wullum-Nielsen, University of Copenhagen
+Prof. Dr. Mathias Wullum-Nielsen, University of Copenhagen, Denmark

 Mathias Wullum Nielsen is Associate Professor in the Department of Sociology at the University of Copenhagen and Head of PhD Programs.